How to MIG Weld Stainless to Mild Steel: Step by Step

 5. Clean both metals to avoid defects

-Now, let’s see how to clean each one of those metals.
+Therefore, you should remove all foreign materials.
+Let’s see how to clean each one of those metals.

 Stainless steel